siddhartha-gadgil/DeptWeb/_seminars/2024/2024-10-03-surjeet-singh-choudhary.md

 $\frac{1}{p}=\frac{1}{p_1}+\frac{1}{p_2}$.
 Thus, $\alpha=n-\frac{1}{2}$ is commonly referred as the critical index for the bilinear Bochner--Riesz operator.
 Recently, there have been some results on $L^p$-boundedness of the bilinear Bochner--Riesz operator $\mathcal{B}^{\alpha}_R$ when $\alpha\leq n-\frac{1}{2}$.

-In this talk, we extend the bilinear Bochner-Riesz operator to convex domains in the plane and discuss some $L^p$-boundedness results.
+In this talk, we extend the bilinear Bochner--Riesz operator to convex domains in the plane and discuss some $L^p$-boundedness results.